bitnobi/BitnobiMar2019Pilot/Workflow-Elements.md

 1, active
 ```
 Then the join operation choosing "status-id" as the common column will produce an output like input 1 but with an extra column "status-text" containing "inactive" wherever "status-id" is 0 and "active" wherever "status-id" is 1.
+* note that both inputs to a Join element must be on the same Bitnobi server.
+A Data Mover is required to move the data flow from an ExternalDS to the local server prior to a Join.

 ## MapReduce
 * in the properties of this element, there is an 'edit' button that pops up the MapReduce editor.
 There are two main editing panes - for the Map function and for the Reduce function.
 Both execute Javascript code.